pex-gl/pex-math/README.md

 ### mat4.fromTranslationRotationScale(a, v, q, s) ⇒ <code>mat4</code>

-Sets matrix to the TRS matrix.
+Sets a matrix to the TRS matrix.

 **Kind**: static method of [<code>mat4</code>](#module_mat4)